Diane de Margerie: Biography

-She first married Prince Ricardo Pignatelli della Leonessa (1927–1985).
+de Margerie first married Prince Ricardo Pignatelli della Leonessa (1927–1985).
 A son was born in 1952, Fabrizio Pignatelli della Leonessa.
-She marries in second marriage the writer Dominique Fernandez; the couple had a son, Ramon Fernandez, and a daughter, Laetitia Fernandez.
+Her second marriage was to the writer Dominique Fernandez; the couple had a son, Ramon Fernandez, and a daughter, Laetitia Fernandez.

-A novelist, literary critic, short story writer, biographer, translator, de Margerie is the author of a diverse work.
+A novelist, literary critic, short story writer, biographer, and translator, de Margerie was the author of a diverse body of work.

-Once a member of the Prix Femina jury, she has received several awards.
+Once a member of the Prix Femina jury, she received several awards.
 She lived in China and Italy.

-Her work leaves much room for autobiography.
-In La Femme en pierre (1989), de Margerie celebrates the cathédrale Notre-Dame de Chartres, the city where she lives.
+In La Femme en pierre (1989), de Margerie celebrates the Chartres Cathedral, the city where she lived.
 With Isola, Retour des îles Galapagos, she recounts, in a poetic style, her impressions of travel.